Summer72Wang/Evanhelion/README.md

 # Evanhelion
-#This project is a news recommendation system.
+This project is a news recommendation system.

-#The news data was in the News.json file and converted to csv file "data.csv"
+The news data was in the News.json file and converted to csv file "data.csv".

-#The Recommendor.py contain the recommendation code.
+The Recommendor.py contain the recommendation code.